Details and First Video of Suspected Mamprobi Polyclinic Baby Thief Emerge: “Married Woman”

 Source: UGC

-Details on the alleged theft
+Details on alleged Mamprobi Polyclinic baby theft

-There was tension at Mamprobi after news of the disappearance of a newborn baby delivered via Caesarean section went viral on Tuesday, February 17, 2026.
+There was tension at Mamprobi after news of the disappearance of a newborn baby delivered via caesarean section went viral on Tuesday, February 17, 2026.

 The main suspect is believed to have posed as a nurse in the facility, gaining access to the room where the baby was lying.